WeblateOrg/weblate/docs/admin/addons.rst

 Squash Git commits prior to pushing changes.
 You can choose one of following modes:

+.. versionadded:: 3.4

 * All commits into one
 * Per language
 * Per file

+.. versionadded:: 3.5

 * Per author

-Original commit messages are kept, but authorship is lost unless "Per author" is selected or the commit message is customized to include it.
+Original commit messages are kept, but authorship is lost unless "Per author" is selected, or the commit message is customized to include it.

 .. _addon-weblate.json.customize:

 Customize JSON output
 ---------------------

-Allows to customize JSON output behavior, for example indentation or sorting.
+Allows adjusting JSON output behavior, for example indentation or sorting.

 .. _addon-weblate.properties.sort:

 Formats the Java properties file
 --------------------------------

-This addon sorts the Java properties file.
+Sorts the Java properties file.
+Available only if applicable.

 .. _addon-weblate.removal.comments: